MostafaSolimanMO/once/README.md

 # once

-Want to run a piece of code once (Once - Hourly - Daily - Weekly - Monthly - Every new vetsion - Any Custom duration)?
+Want to run a piece of code once (Once - Hourly - Daily - Weekly - Monthly - Every new version - Any Custom duration)?
 We got your back.

 ----

 Some things should happen **once**.
 * Users should only get the guided tour _once_.
-* Release notes should only pop up _once every mew app version come_.
+* Release notes should only pop up _once every new app version comes_.
-* Your app should only phone home to update content _once every hour_.
-* Etc.. _once every (What ever you want)_.
+* Etc.. _once every (Whatever you want)_.

 `Once` supports `runOnce`, `runOnEveryNewVersion`, `runEvery12Hours`, `runHourly`, `runDaily`, `runWeekly`, `runMonthly`, `runOnNewMonth`, `runYearly` and `Custom (Duration)`.

 ## Usage
 ### Done on the time that you want the thing to be _done_

 Now you're ready to go.
 Say you wanted to show the new features dialog when the app is updated:

 ```dart
 Once.runOnEveryNewVersion(() {